DBraun/DAC-JAX/README.md

 import jax.numpy as jnp
 import librosa

-# Download a model and set padding to False because we will use the JIT-functions.
+# Download a model and set padding to False because we will use the chunk functions.
 model, variables = dac_jax.load_model(model_type="44khz", padding=False)

 # Load a mono audio file